Church of Denmark: Church and state

 As supreme authority of the Church of Denmark, the monarch must be a member (article 6 of the Constitution).
 This applies to the royal princes and princesses as well, but does not apply to their spouses.
-Traditionally, though, every foreigner who has become a member of the royal family has converted or become a member of the church; as a result, the Prince Consort Henrik converted from Catholicism before marrying the Queen Margrethe in 1968, and Mary Donaldson also converted from Presbyterianism before marrying King Frederik in 2004.
+Traditionally, though, every foreigner who has become a member of the royal family has converted or become a member of the church; as a result, the Prince Consort Henrik converted to Evangelical-Lutheranism from Catholicism and Mary Donaldson also converted from Presbyterianism to Evangelical-Lutheranism.

 Freedom of religion

 With the Reformation in Denmark in 1536, Lutheran Christianity was established as the state religion.
-For the next century, in a time when religious wars swept Europe, harsh persecution of other faiths followed (Lutheran orthodoxy).
+For the next century, in a time when religious wars swept Europe, persecution of other faiths followed (Lutheran orthodoxy).
 Exceptions were granted only to foreign diplomats.
 For at least a period in the 16th century, small circles of clandestine Catholicism prevailed.
-From 1683, Roman Catholic, Reformed and Jewish congregations were allowed in the new town of Fredericia, the latter two also in Copenhagen.
-Non-Lutherans were also allowed in Friedrichstadt and on Nordstrand in Slesvig and in Glückstadt in Holstein.
+From the second half of the 17th century, Roman Catholic, Reformed and Jewish congregations were allowed in the new town of Fredericia.
+Non-Lutherans were also allowed in Friedrichstadt and on Nordstrand in Slesvig.
 With the constitution of 1849, freedom of religion was introduced in Denmark, but Lutheranism remained the state church.

 Recognized and approved religions

 A religious community does not need any state approval in order to enjoy the freedom of religion granted by the constitution.
 However, state-approved congregations (godkendte trossamfund) enjoy several privileges.
 They may conduct legal weddings, establish own cemeteries, get residence permits for foreign priests, are exempt from corporate and property tax, may apply for means from the state lottery fund, and members may tax-deduct membership fees and presents to the congregation.

-Additionally, those congregations recognized by royal decree before 1970 (anerkendte trossamfund) may name and baptize children with legal effect, keep their own church registers and transcribe certificates on the basis of such registers.
+Before changes introduced under the Religious Communities Act, religious communities recognized before 1970 had additional civil-registration privileges, including the ability to issue birth, baptismal, and marriage certificates.
+These privileges were extended to all recognized religious communities from 2023.

 This legal distinction between "recognized" and "approved" communities remains, but is mainly a historical one.
 Communities recognized before 1970 includes only eight well-established Christian communities as well as one Jewish community.
 From 1970 until the 1990s only a few more Christian congregations were approved, but since 1998, a much more liberal practice has ensued.
 Since then, a board of independent experts decide about approval of new religious communities.
-The board includes professors of law, religious studies and theology and works under the Ministry of Justice, deliberately separate from the Ministry of Ecclesiastical affairs.
+The board includes professors of law, religious studies and theology.
 It merely investigates whether the organization fulfills basic definitions, such as having a doctrine, creed and cult, in order to be called a congregation of faith.
 In 2003, the approval of the Forn Siðr religion caused some public debate.